josiasbruderer/4chan-and-reddit/README.md

 This toolbox can be used to juggle 4chan and reddit data.
 It was developed to run frequency analysis of markers indication situational definition on 4chan and Reddit.
 However, it should be flexible enough to be used to run any kind of frequency analysis on 4chan and Reddit archive data.

+## Kown Issues

+- Data import using packaged toolbox (from releases) doesn't work on windows!
+Please consider using 'The Python Way' or Linux OS for this.

 ## Usage

 To use one of the following instructions: